enginoid/tabular/README.rst

 - ``app/views/main.html``

-Roadmap
+Features
 =======

-These are the next few steps:
+- Interface to table rows and columns, for other extensions.

-- New directive: Sorting.
+- Sorting.
-- New directive: Conditionally show/hide columns.
+- Show/hide columns.
-- New directive: Save and list stable states.
-Locally, to begin with.
+- Save and restore table states.
-- Cleanup and docs to make the thing reusable.
-- I'll probably do tests when there's substantial functionality here (at least three directives) and it's clear we'll be going forward with the directive within the team.
-- Figure out what all the ``yo``-generated files are doing and remove what we're not going to use.